rastain42/WIK-DPS-TP01/readme.md

 open an internet browser at 'localhost:3000'

-you navigate to 'localhost:3000/ping' to get your own request headers
+GET -> 'localhost:3000/ping' to get your own request headers

 other routes will return 404 blank page